awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 However, a special case is if you have a SQL Server DB instance and haven't modified the storage configuration since November 2017\.
 In this case, you might experience a short outage of a few minutes when you modify your DB instance to increase the allocated storage\.
 After the outage, the DB instance is online but in the `storage-optimization` state\.
 Performance might be degraded during storage optimization\.

 **Note**
 You can't reduce the amount of storage for a DB instance after storage has been allocated\.
+When you increase the allocated storage, it must be by at least 10 percent\.
+If you try to increase the value by less than 10 percent, you get an error\.

 ### Console<a name="USER_PIOPS.ModifyingExisting.console"></a>